Gun Control and Moral thinking

 Lesson Part I – what do I mean by “moral” argument?

 If you believe that gun ownership is a moral argument, then I would be happy to hear your thoughts about it.
-However, let me make clear what makes the difference:

-I do not believe that gun/weapon ownership is a moral issue.
 I do not even believe that I have a God-given right to own a weapon.
-Granted, that I do believe that I have a constitutionally-given right to own one, but that does not make this a moral issue to me.
+Granted, I do believe that I have a constitutionally-given right to own one, but to me, that does not make this a moral issue.

 What’s up, I check your blog on a regular basis.
 Your story-telling style is witty, keep up the good work!|